certbot/certbot/docs/using.rst

 ===============

 To get specific instructions for installing Certbot on your OS, visit certbot.eff.org_.
-This is the easiest way to install Certbot.
+This is the easiest way to learn how to get Certbot up and running on your system.

-If you're offline, or if your webserver or OS are not in the menu, you can find some general instructions `in the README / Introduction <intro.html#installation>`__
+If you're offline, you can find some general instructions `in the README / Introduction <intro.html#installation>`__

 __ installation_